2020 Summer Academy Application Opens

 Jensen Frey of Fairfax Station, Va., attended the Arts & Culture Reporting track this summer.
 Jensen says, “The professors were nice and extremely qualified.
 They took an interest in our lives and tried to provide us with the best possible resources.”
 Aidan Kurth from San Francisco, Ca., described his experience this past summer as an adventure: “I found the lectures incredibly intriguing.
 The whole experience was phenomenal.”
 Despite being in the hectic Big Apple, students emphasize how they feel safe and at ease accompanied by King’s faculty and staff.

-- Faith and Finance: With Dr. Kimberly Reeve, students will study the economics, instruments, and institutions of financial markets using New York City as our case study.
+In the Philosophy track, Dr. David Talcott will guide students’ exploration of questions surrounding the human condition, the concept of human flourishing, and what the Good Life looks like, all with a foundation on the basic ontological structure of the universe.
+In the Faith and Finance track, students will explore the economics, instruments, and institutions of financial markets using New York City as our case study.
 Students will also learn from Christian finance practitioners and discuss how Biblical principles are applicable to everyday operations at each institution.

 Registration for Summer Academy 2020 is now open.